katarinadjordjevic1/covidcare/README.md

-mysql is needed, a database named "covidcare" is needed, user/pass have to be set in database/db-config and in database/migratus-conf.edn add profile pics for users list item anim by css
+mysql is needed, a database named "covidcare" is needed, user/pass have to be set in database/db-config and in database/migratus-conf.edn add profile pics for users list item anim by css add buttons at the end of the items